What Is Phylum Protozoa? Classification, Characters, Example

 • The cytostome is at the bottom of the vestibule.

-• There are spiral rows of cilia in the vestibule and there are no cilia in the mouth area.
+• There are spiral rows of cilia in the vestibule but no cilia in the mouth area.

 Example – Colpoda, Balantidium.